nemediano/VideoMapping/README.txt

 	Wait to see if they sincronize at least two cycles (If they don't restart, change queue size)

-4.- Start Processing client on the client machine (use Processing 3, preferable) Before start make sure:
+4.- Start Processing client on the client machine (use Processing 3, preferable better exception handling) Before start make sure:
 	1.- Java client is stable
 	2.- data folder exist and have a failSafe.png image 3.- Queue size coincides with the number pass on java Client 4.- data is populated

+In case of disconnection
+In client machine form terminal stop process CRTL+C (On Mac).
+Restart Client
+	java -jar VMClient.jar -n 20
+	(This command should be in history hit key UP) Restart of the processing sketch might or might be not needed

 To compile java programs w/o using Eclipse (Example using Server, change name for Client)
 	1.- Navigate to src directory